Explore Hiring API

 | Search candidates | Search candidates | Retrieve candidates by filters and pagination. |

-| Search applications | Search applications | Retrieve applications based on filters (for example, by opening or stage). |
+| Search applications | Search applications | Retrieve applications (for example, by opening or stage). |

-| Get all job ads | Get all active job ads from your Career page | Retrieve a list of active job ads and specify which fields to return. |
+| Get all job ads | Get all active job ads from your Career page | Retrieve active job ads and choose which fields to return. |

-| Get the a single job ad | Get the details of a single job ad | Retrieve the full details for a specific job ad. |
+| Get a single job ad | Get the details of a single job ad | Retrieve full details for one job ad. |

 Required permissions